playgen/SUGAR-SocialGamification/doc/features/skill.md

 # Skills
-Skills represent a players proficiency or ability in a .
+Skills represent a players proficiency or ability.
 SUGAR allows the game designer to define and track which skills the game is designed to teach.

 Such a skill is globally defined with a game-specific criteria.
-The criteria checks the [GameData](/articles/GameData) table for occurences that serve as evidence of that skill's demonstration.
+The criteria checks the [GameData](/articles/GameData) table for occurrences that serve as evidence of that skill's demonstration.

 ## Features
 * Get all skills